elliejeanclark/startup/notes.md

 First you need to install mongo DB `npm install mongodb`.
 You will need a username, password, and the hostname of the database server.
 To insert a javaScript object as a Mongo document, you call the `insertOne` function on the collection object and pass the JavaScript object.
 If it doesn't exist, mongo will automatically create them for you.
 You can then query documents using `find` function to look for things.
 ### Keeping your keys out of your code
 We need to be careful for connecting to mongo database.
 A common way to protect from posting your credentials to a public github is to make a configuration file that you then never commit to github.
+## Authorization Services
+You will remember that a user has been authenticated and logged in by remembering for some period of time that they user has authenticated by storing an authentication token on the user's device.
+Often stored in a cookie.
+## Accont Creation and Login
+We will be using bycrypt and also uuid along with cookies.
+For full example code, see the assignments testauth.